 This is a very tricky question to answer.
 Everyone learns at a different pace and everybody will be committed differently depending on their goals.
 There are many different variables which will affect a person’s ability to progress.
 Some variables will be controlled by the student, and some variables will be external.

 The desired outcome from training

-Example A: This student is motivated and has a clear goal of becoming a muay thai fighter.
+Example A: This student is motivated and has a clear goal of becoming a Muay Thai fighter.
 He shows up to training every day and commits with everything he has in every class.
-He watches videos on muay thai at home, and constantly keep his goals in mind.
+He watches videos on mMuay Thai at home, and constantly keep his goals in mind.

 After 3 months of training, both students will have progressed significantly but it is highly likely that example A will have progressed much further than example B.

-Compare muay thai training to lifting weights.
-If one person is lifting weights trying to get stronger, constantly pushing themselves trying to lift heavier, doing research to ensure their nutrition is right and insuring they get the adequate amount of rest and recover properly for the next session, their strength will increase at a much faster rate than a person who is showing up and just lifting the same weight for the same number of reps every time they train.
+Compare Muay Thai training to lifting weights.
+If one person is lifting weights trying to get stronger, constantly pushing themselves trying to lift heavier, doing research to ensure their nutrition is right and ensuring they get the adequate amount of rest and recover properly for the next session, their strength will increase at a much faster rate than a person who is showing up and just lifting the same weight for the same number of reps every time they train.

 Frequency of training

-If a person limited the time talking and procrastinating and just did the work contsistently, they would get much more done in that one hour session.
+If a person limited the time talking and procrastinating and just did the work consistently, they would get much more done in that one-hour session.
 Choose your training partners wisely, as you can be held back by someone who isn’t trying to improve themselves or taking it as seriously as you are.

 I have seen many students work hard week after week, only to have someone else come in and be better than them on their first night at training.
 Although this is a sad reality, this doesn’t mean that a person who isn’t born with natural talent cannot become a great fighter, it just means it will take more time, dedication, and commitment in order to get there.